 Dvorak carries Coyotes to shootout win over Ducks

 Christian Dvorak scored two goals in regulation and the game-winner in the shootout to lift the Arizona Coyotes to a 4-3 win against the Anaheim Ducks on Wednesday night in Glendale, Ariz.
-Alex Goligoski also scored and Darcy Kuemper made 31 saves and stopped four of five shootout attempts as a late replacement for Antti Raanta, who was ill.
+Alex Goligoski also scored for the Coyotes, and Darcy Kuemper made 31 saves and stopped three of four shootout attempts as a late replacement for Antti Raanta, who was ill.

 Terry had scored 38 seconds earlier to give Anaheim its first lead at 3-2.
 Fowler passed the puck ahead to Terry, who brought it into the Arizona zone with speed before scoring on the short side up high.